KevinRSX/learning-notes/course-notes/CS3103/3103notes_lec1_5.md

 Case 1: No interrupts.
 When the technique is not used, the processor has to wait for the whole I/O operation to be completed.
 As the I/O operation takes time longer than the processor in million times order, it wastes the use of the processor a lot.

-Case 2: Interrupts with shor I/O wait.
+Case 2: Interrupts with short I/O wait.
 The processor will proceed to the next operation while letting the I/O module execute the order itself.
 In this case, the I/O command will finish before the processor completes the next instruction.
 Therefore, it issues an interruption to let processor deal with the I/O operations, which takes only a short period of time.

 Case 3: As in case 2, the processor lets the I/O module execute the I/O command.
 However, after it completes the next instruction, it may needs to wait for the I/O module to finish the command.